Recently on Slack a friend mentioned a time someone had knocked on their hotel room door late at night.

 It’s the father, the son and the Holy Ghost, having a who can knock the loudest contest.
 God is both proud of his son for winning and pissed at how blooming loud he was – it will disturb the neighbours.

-It’s Sals three kids they are saying “I love you” which would be cute if it’s was like 4am or something.
+It’s Sals three kids they are saying “I love you” which would be cute if it wasn’t like 4am or something.